chef/chef-web-docs/chef_master/source/errors.rst

    FATAL: Stacktrace dumped to /var/chef/cache/chef-stacktrace.out
    FATAL: Net::HTTPServerException: 403 "Forbidden"

-this is an indication that there is an issue with permissions on the Chef server.
+this is an indication that there is an issue with permissions on the Chef Infra Server.

 **Troubleshooting Steps**

 In Chef, there are two different types of permissions issues, object specific and global permissions.
-To figure out which type of permission issue you're experiencing, run the chef-client again using the ``-l debug`` options to see debugging output.
+To figure out which type of permission issue you're experiencing, run the Chef Infra Client again using the ``-l debug`` options to see debugging output.

 You should see something like this up the stack trace: